Separable extensions in tensor-triangular geometry and generalized Quillen stratification: Statement of results

 This $A$ is faithful only if one of the $H_i$ equals~$G$, which is sadly restrictive since $\AK$ contains a copy of~$\cat K$ in that case.
 On the other hand, this same $A$ is nil-faithful much more often, most famously if $H_1,\ldots,H_n$ are the elementary abelian $p$-subgroups of~$G$.
 In fact, nil-faithfulness of this particular tt-ring~$A$ is Serre's old theorem on the vanishing of the Bocksteins~\cite{Serre65}; see Thm.\,\ref{thm:Serre}.
 In other words, descent happens only in the trivial case where $\cat K$ is a summand of $\AK$ but descent-up-to-nilpotence happens much more often.
 In fact, in that case, our descent-up-to-nilpotence Theorem~\ref{thm:main-intro} recovers Quillen Stratification.

 Although our goal is \emph{not} to give a new proof of Quillen's result, we hope that recovering such a major result as an example could help the reader grasp the power of Theorem~\ref{thm:main-intro}.
 To provide new applications, we extend Quillen Stratification to every tt-category receiving the derived category.
 This is Theorem~\ref{thm:Quillen} below\,: \begin{Thm} Let $p$ be a prime and $G$ a finite group with $p$ dividing~$|G|$.
 Let $\cat K(G)$ be a tt-category which admits a tt-functor $\Phi:\Db(\bbF_{\!p}G)\too \cat K(G)$, where $\bbF_{\!p}$ is the finite field with~$p$ elements.
-For every subgroup~$H\leq G$, consider the tt-ring $A_H=\Phi(\bbF_{\!p}(G/H))$ in $\cat K(G)$ and define $\cat K(H)=A_H\MModcat{K(G)}$ the corresponding category of modules.
+For every subgroup~$H\leq G$, consider the tt-ring $A_H=\Phi(\bbF_{\!p}(G/H))$, image in $\cat K(G)$ of the complex $\bbF_{\!p}(G/H)\in\Db(\bbF_{\!p}G)$ concentrated in degree zero.
+Define $\cat K(H)=A_H\MModcat{K(G)}$ the corresponding category of modules.
 Then the tt-functors $F_{A_H}:\cat K(G)\too \cat K(H)$ induce a homeomorphism

 \end{Thm}

 The reason for the notation $\cat K(H)$ is that, in most examples, the category $\cat K(G)$ is defined for all finite groups~$G$ together with an equivalence $A_H\MModcat{K(G)}\cong \cat K(H)$, as in~\eqref{eq:AGH}.
 As we show in~\cite{BalmerDellAmbrogioSanders14pp}, such ``monadicity" results happen in most equivariant settings, way beyond representation theory.
 They give~\eqref{eq:Colim} its full flavor since in that case the left-hand category $\cat K(H)$ is not merely a category of modules in~$\cat K(G)$ but the true object of study over the subgroup~$H$.
 To give an example for which $\Spc(\cat K(G))$ is not known, one could take $\cat K(G)$ to be the bounded derived category of equivariant vector bundles over a variety with $G$-action.
 In that case, Quillen Stratification is new.
 See Example~\eqref{exa:equiv}.